 Opened in 1887, the National Museum of Singapore is the city-state’s oldest museum, once serving as the former Raffles Library and now the country’s main exhibition hall for showcasing Singapore’s rich heritage.

 The white colonial building with its impressive dome and Victorian glass patterns makes the National Museum of Singapore an architectural icon.
 But it’s not just a pretty building – step inside and you’ll discover a surprisingly modern 18,400 square meter exhibition space with over 1,700 artefacts, multimedia displays, exciting activities and a popular place to host festivals.
 There’s even a multitude of restaurants and cool souvenirs to take home.
+Here’s a list of more amazing museums and art galleries to explore, some amazing places to visit in Singapore when it rains.

 History of the National Museum of Singapore